-This Direct-Entry Program provides students with the academic and clinical learning experiences required for graduation pursuant to Florida's Midwifery Practice Act and requirements for National Certification set by NARM.
+This Direct-Entry Program provides students with the academic and clinical learning experiences required for graduation pursuant to Florida's Midwifery Practice Act, Florida Administrative Code (FAC) 64B24, and requirements for national certification set by NARM.

-The Midwifery Curriculum is 91 semester credits, totaling 2505 clock hours, and takes three to four years, depending on progression through clinical requirements.
-Students should be aware that the program has a set (lock step) course schedule for each semester.
-This means that enrollment each semester is dependent on successful completion of each preceding semester - students who fail a semester will have to wait a year until course(s) are taught again.
+The midwifery curriculum is 91 semester credits, totaling 2505 clock hours, and takes three to four years, depending on progression through clinical requirements.
+Students should be aware that the program has a lock-step course schedule for each semester, which means that enrollment each semester is dependent on successful completion of each preceding semester.
+Therefore, students who fail courses may have to wait a year until the course(s) are taught again.

-The clinical requirements for completing the Direct-Entry Midwifery Program are defined by Chapter 467 Florida Statutes, NARM, and MEAC, and are subject to change at any time.
-Please refer to the Clinical Description section for complete clinical requirements.
+The clinical requirements for completing the Direct-Entry Midwifery Program are defined by Chapter 467 Florida Statutes, FAC 64B24, NARM, and MEAC, and are subject to change at any time.
+Please refer to the clinical description section of this catalog for complete clinical requirements.

-Upon graduation midwifery students receive a Diploma from FSTM, and are eligible to sit for the NARM exam.
+Upon graduation, midwifery students receive a diploma from FSTM and are eligible to sit for the NARM exam.
 Graduation requirements are described on page 22.